prisms-center/CASMcode_docs/_pages/tutorials.md

 ## Defining the "prim"

-These tutorials demonstrate defining the "prim", primitive crystal structure and degrees of freedom (DoF), initializing a CASM project, and checking prim symmetry.
+These tutorials demonstrate defining the primitive crystal structure and degrees of freedom (DoF) (the ["prim"][Prim]), initializing a CASM project, and checking [prim] symmetry.

 The tutorial includes examples setting up three types of CASM projects:
 - an occupation cluster expansion